Natural models of homotopy type theory

 Homotopy type theory is an interpretation of constructive Martin-L\"of type theory \cite{ML} into abstract homotopy theory.
 It allows type theory to be used as a formal calculus for reasoning about homotopy theory, as well as more general mathematics such as can be formulated in category theory or set theory under this new interpretation.
 Because constructive type theory has been implemented in computational proof assistants like \textsc{Coq}, homotopy type theory also facilitates the use of such computational tools in homotopy theory, category theory, set theory, and other fields of mathematics.
 This is just one aspect of the \emph{Univalent Foundations Program}, which has recently been the object of quite intense investigation \cite{HoTTbook}.

 One thing missing from homotopy type theory, however, has been a notion of \emph{model} that is both faithful to the precise formalism of type theory and yet general and flexible enough to be a practical tool for semantic investigations.
-Past attempts have involved either highly structured categories corresponding closely to the syntax of type theory, such as the \emph{categories with families} of Dybjer \cite{CwF}, which are, however, somewhat impractical to work with semantically; or they use the more more natural and flexible setting of homotopical algebra, as in \cite{AW,GvdB}, but they must then be equipped with unnatural coherence conditions in order to model the type theory precisely.
+Past attempts have involved either highly structured categories corresponding closely to the syntax of type theory, such as the \emph{categories with families} of Dybjer \cite{CwF}, which are, however, somewhat impractical to work with semantically; or they use the more more natural and flexible setting of homotopical algebra, as in \cite{AW,GvdB}, but they must then be equipped (if possible) with structures satisfying unnatural coherence conditions, in order to model the type theory precisely.

 Here we present a new approach which attemps to combine the advantages of these two strategies.
 It is based on the observation that a category with families is the same thing as a representable natural transformation in the sense of Grothendieck.
 Ideas from Voevodsky \cite{KLV} and Lumsdaine-Warren \cite{LW} are also used in an essential way.
 In the first section, the basic concept of a natural model is defined and shown to be adequate.
 The second section determines conditions for when the basic type constructors $\Sigma, \Pi, \Id$ are also modelled.
+This draws heavily on the methodology of \cite{KLV}.
 Finally, the third section investigates the question of when a category admits such a model, concluding with the main result which provides a general, sufficient condition.
+This is closely related to the main result of \cite{LW}, which uses similar reasoning.